Sourabhsk870/DAA_LAB-4th-sem-/Program 4/Question.md

 		* Average case.

 ## Note:
-	The output time complexity may difer from system to system due to different processing speed of different systems.
+	The output time complexity may difer from system to system due to different processing speeds of different systems.